ravishankarste/AutomationFramework/README.md

 # AutomationFramework
-BDD frameworking using Gherkin features files and POM.
+BDD framework using Gherkin features files and POM.